 While it’s certainly possible for some to go through life without ever thinking about their decorating style and being perfectly content with that, the knowledge of choosing decor for our home that fits our personal style can also be important and helpful.
 Arguably, the biggest impact that intentional decor can have is on our mood.

 Let’s go through two scenarios from my past decorating experiences:

 Fast forward a year or two to a small schoolhouse Mack and I rented.
 At that point, we were each working full-time, still in college, and Logan was a baby.
 All that to say that we still didn’t have much money and certainly didn’t have extra for decor.
-However, by that point, I’d figured out my style a bit more, and I was able to decorate with intention.
+However, by that point, I’d figured out my style a bit more, and I could decorate with intention.
 This looked like a cheap can of paint to freshen up yard sale finds and DIY crafts.
-I didn’t know it at the time, but my own blend of New England Cottage style was emerging.
+I didn’t know it at the time, but my own blend of New England Cottage style (now officially coined as the Coastal Grandmother style) was emerging.
 I LOVED that cozy little house.
 It was the first place that felt like home as an adult.

 I tell you this to illustrate that the only thing that changed between those two scenarios was that I got to know my decorating style in between.
 I was able to make choices that fit with what we liked, and that was what made it feel like home.
 It made us happy, even though it wasn’t expensive or our forever home.

 Speaking of expensive, my second reason why knowing your decorating style is important involves all things money.
 Knowing your decorating style is a prerequisite for having a plan for your décor.
 Having a plan saves you money in the long run.